 Click the shopping cart icon below left for details of how to purchase high-quality photographic prints of my work, or click the social media buttons below for more Daveland creativity and fun!

 BACKSTORY: Walt Disney had an apartment built above the Fire Station on Main Street, decorated by his wife Lillian.
+During the construction of Disneyland from 1954-1955, Walt had the Fire Station built first (along with his apartment) so that he could oversee the building process every step of the way (sometimes in his bathrobe!).
 Walt would often stay here to observe guests below and to have quick access to the park before it opened to the public.
+Originally, the fire pole was actually used by Walt, until a guest used it to gain access into the apartment.
+After that, it was sealed off.
 In memory of Walt’s passing, the lantern that appears in the front window of his apartment facing Main Street is usually left on.
 Disneyland legend says that the light in the apartment window was always on when Walt was inside.
 This apartment is off limits to guests of the park.

 In the photo at left, National Geographic gave readers a previously unseen view of Walt's Apartment.
 The caption for this photo from the August 1963 issue said: